clement-destephen/clement-destephen.github.io/_posts/2022-09-11-viola-da-gamba.markdown

 {% include image-gallery.html folder="/assets/images/viole/1_b_plates" %}

 There are various techniques to give the front plate its shape, according to the time in history and countries.
 For this model, I first pre-bent the 3 plates and then proceeded with carving.
+Wood bending can be done in different ways, sometimes involving boiling the wood pieces in water or just bringing them to a higher temperature.

 {% include image-gallery.html folder="/assets/images/viole/2_front_plates" %}

-Glueing the pieces together is made with a special mixture of hide/fish glue, sometimes involving boiling the wood pieces in water or just bringing them to a higher temperature.
+Glueing the pieces together is made with a special mixture of hide/fish glue.

-After that, a lot of time is spent planing the plates, measuring their thickness in order to match the historical model.
+After that, a lot of time is spent planing the plates, measuring their thicknesses in order to match the historical model.

 {% include image-gallery.html folder="/assets/images/viole/3_a_table_carving" %}